-Ohio's public records (ORC 149.43) and open meetings (ORC 121.22) laws, collectively known as the "Sunshine Laws," give Ohioans access to government meetings and public records.
-Business advisory councils are public bodies and are subject to both Ohio public records law and the open meetings laws.
-Districts should consult with their legal counsel for training and guidance on both the Ohio public records law and open meetings laws.
+Ohio's public records and open meetings laws, collectively known as the "Sunshine Laws," give Ohioans access to government meetings and records.
+Business advisory councils are public bodies and subject to both Ohio public records law and the open meetings laws.
+Districts should consult with their legal counsels for training and guidance on both the Ohio public records law and open meetings laws.
 Districts also should seek appropriate ethics training for members of the business advisory council.